PTAnywhere/ptAnywhere-frontend/README.md

 Both components are being developed as part of the [FORGE](http://ict-forge.eu/) project.
 For more information about _PT Anywhere_, please check [its official website](http://pt-anywhere.kmi.open.ac.uk).

+# Cloning it

+Note that this project uses submodules.
+Therefore, it is best if you use the _recursive_ option while cloning the repository.

+    git clone --recursive [this project]

 ## Usage